Masih Alinejad

-Early life and career in Iran
+Early life and journalism career in Iran

 Alinejad was born as Masoumeh Alinejad, but uses the first name "Masih" (Persian for "anointed" or "Messiah").
-Alinejad was politically conscious from a young age, and was arrested in 1994 for producing leaflets critical of the government.
-Masih Alinejad wrote in her book that she started journalism with the help of Marjan Sheikholeslami.
-She began her career in journalism in 2001 with the local daily Hambastegi, and then for the Iranian Labour News Agency (ILNA).
+She was politically conscious from a young age, and was arrested in 1994 for producing leaflets critical of the government.

+Alinejad wrote in her memoir that she got her start in journalism with the help of Marjan Sheikholeslami.
+She began her journalism career in 2001 with the local daily Hambastegi, and then worked for the Iranian Labour News Agency (ILNA).
 Other publications such as Shargh, Bahar, Vaghaye Ettefaghiye, Ham-Mihan, and Etemad, have also published her work.
 During the sixth and seventh parliament, Alinejad was a parliamentary reporter.
-In 2005, she wrote an article suggesting that government ministers had claimed they received pay cuts; they were actually receiving considerable sums of money as "bonuses" for everything from serving religious duties to ringing in the New Year.
-The article generated controversy, and led to her dismissal from parliament.
+In 2005, she wrote an article suggesting that while government ministers had claimed they received pay cuts; they were actually receiving considerable sums of money as "bonuses" for everything from serving religious duties to ringing in the New Year.
+The article generated controversy, and led to her dismissal as a parliamentary reporter.

-In 2008, she wrote an exceptionally critical piece in Etemad, called "Song of the Dolphins", where she compared Mahmoud Ahmadinejad's followers to hungry dolphins that make sounds and perform entertaining acts to grab a morsel of food from their trainer.
-Some supporters of President Ahmadinejad expressed their sense of outrage and offense, eventually forcing the director of the newspaper Mehdi Karroubi, himself a relatively popular and very powerful establishment politician and cleric, to publicly apologize.
+In 2008, Alinejad wrote an exceptionally critical piece in Etemad, called "Song of the Dolphins", in which she compared Iranian President Mahmoud Ahmadinejad's followers to hungry dolphins that make sounds and perform entertaining acts to grab a morsel of food from their trainer.
+Some supporters of Ahmadinejad expressed their sense of outrage and offense, eventually forcing the director of the newspaper Mehdi Karroubi, himself a relatively popular and very powerful establishment politician and cleric, to publicly apologize.

 In the summer of 2009, during her stay in the United States, Alinejad tried very hard to get an interview with Barack Obama; however, she was refused the interview, although she had been granted a temporary visa on that very basis.
 When her visa expired, she was forced to return to the United Kingdom.
 While in the United States, she participated in some Iranian anti-government protests, and delivered a speech in San Francisco, where she said, addressing the authorities of Iran, "We have trembled for thirty years, now it is your turn to tremble."
 Her interview with Voice of America was shown together with parts of the videos she had made, called "A Storm of Fresh Air".
 In 2010, she and a group of Iranian writers and intellectuals established the "IranNeda" foundation.
 After the presidential election in Iran in 2009, she published a novel called A Green Date.
 Alinejad graduated from Oxford Brookes University with a degree in Communications Studies.